xatarox/xatarox/README.md

 - 👋 Hi, I’m @xatarox, known as aTAR! or aTARo
 - 👀 I’m interested in cybersecurity
-- 🌱 I’m currently learning java
+- 🌱 I’m currently in an Cybersecurity Engineering School
 - 💞️ I’m looking to collaborate on dox tools or everything else :)
 - 📫 How to reach me snapchat: azerty-uiop33